akhilkedia/AllTrans/README.md

 ### No app is being translated in any app

-- If no app is being translated, check is "AllTrans" is enabled in "Xposed Installer -> Modules".
+- If no app is being translated, check if "AllTrans" is enabled in "Xposed Installer -> Modules"
-- Also check if your "Microsoft Subscription Key" is correct.
+  - If you are using "Taichi", check "AllTrans" is enabled in "+ -> Manage Modules".
+  - If you are using "Taichi"/"VirtualXposed", also make sure the app to be translated in installed using "Taichi"/"VirtualXposed".
+- If you are using "Google" to translate (the default), make sure you have set "Translate From Langauge" and "Translate To Language" and downloaded the translation files.
+- If you are using "Microsoft" to translate, make sure "Microsoft Subscription Key" is correct, and the "Resource Region" setting is "Global" when you made the key.

 ### Translated app is stuck in opening screen